 BCN have a heritage of delivering outcomes through our cloud-first services and currently support over 1200 customers across specialist sectors.

 Your tech partner

 Posted 18th January 2022

 The next phase of Microsoft’s New Commerce Experience (NCE) is coming soon.
 The new seat-based cloud subscription offers to the NCE will now include Microsoft 365, Dynamics 365, Power Platform, as well as Windows 365.

-In this article, BCN Group have covered three core reasons why Microsoft is making the transition to the second phase of the NCE.
+In this article, BCN have covered three core reasons why Microsoft is making the transition to the second phase of the NCE.
 Find out the multiple benefits of how customers will now transact via the CSP program and Microsoft’s reason behind the move.

 The New Commerce Experience brings a streamlined approach to a customer’s purchasing process, where new predicted payments through a single agreement for cloud services and software offer a simplified contract agreement.

 Customers will now be able to manage their licenses throughout the full term of the agreement through a Microsoft certified partner or representative.
 In addition to the implementation of per-user/ seat-based subscription licenses, simplifying businesses licensing with no more device counting for Microsoft 365, Dynamics 365, Windows 365, and Power Platform.

 The current legacy system offers over 30+ licensing programs, over the next few years this will be reduced to three main streams:

 Microsoft’s current, legacy system means that customers can only purchase Microsoft 365 product subscriptions on a month-by-month basis, rather than having alternative options.